RicRicci22/dncs-lab/README.md

 Now we focus on the most important commands in this file:

 **Line 5:** This lines download and install *open vSwitch*.
 Open vSwitch is an open-source implementation of a distributed virtual multilayer switch.
-The main purpose of Open vSwitch is to provide a switching stack for hardware virtualization environments, while supporting multiple protocols and standards.
+The main purpose of Open vSwitch is to provide a switching stack for hardware virtualization environments.
 **Line 6:** This command delete the bridge named 'switch' if present, is useful if a user load the VM more than once maybe after some updates.
 **Line 7:** In this line we add a bridge called 'switch'.
 **Line 8:** In this line we add `eth1` port to the 'switch' bridge.
 **Line 9:** In this line we add `eth2` port to the 'switch' bridge.
 This port is tagged with tag=11 in fact it belongs to **A**,Vlan based, subnet.
 **Line 10:** In this line we add `eth3` port to the 'switch' bridge.
 This port is tagged with tag=12 in fact it belongs to **B**,Vlan based, subnet.
-**Lines 11 to 14:** We set `eth1`, `eth2`,`eth3` and `ocs-system`, the switch interface and the ovs system, UP.
+**Lines 11 to 14:** We set `eth1`, `eth2`,`eth3` and `ocs-system`, the switch interfaces and the ovs system, UP.

 ## Router1.sh